cuervoshi/yadio-sdk/README.md

 # yadio-sdk

-Simple and efficient currency conversion using [Yadio.io](https://yadio.io/) exchange rates.
+A lightweight SDK for interacting with the [Yadio](https://yadio.io) public API, featuring real-time and cached currency exchange functionality.

 ## Features

+- Fetch exchange rates with any base currency
+- Convert amounts between any two currencies
+- View historical and comparison data
-- Periodic caching of exchange rates from USD to all supported currencies.
+- Use an in-memory converter that caches rates from USD for efficient, offline-friendly conversions

-- Lightweight converter with offline calculations.
-- Synchronous or asynchronous conversion between currencies.
-- No API key required.
+---

 ## Installation